 Established in Savannah in 1981, serves as the food safety net for tens of thousands of children, senior citizens, low-income families, and people with disabilities who are at-risk for hunger throughout southeastern Georgia.
 We work diligently to feed the hungry by distributing nutritious food to non-profit agencies and at-risk elderly and youth.
-Our programs include Brown Bag for the Elderly, Culinary Arts at Grace’s Kitchen, Kids Cafe, and Mobile Food Pantry.
+Our programs include Brown Bag for the Elderly, Grace’s Kitchen, Kids Cafe, and Mobile Food Pantry.
 These programs are designed to provide hunger relief to those most vulnerable.
 We partner with 300 churches and non-profit agencies to provide emergency food assistance across Coastal Georgia.
 Last year, Second Harvest food bank provided more than 8.1 million meals (more than 9.6 million pounds of food) to hungry people in our area.
 Support from the community and collaboration with partners make it possible for us to reach so many in need right here in our own community.

 How the Food Bank Works